rcox771/kobold/README.md

 # KoBold3

-A bold key-value store for knowledge and config management
+A bold Pythonic namespaced key-value local storage.

+Useful for kobolds with too many shiny stateful parameters, aliases, and configurables.

 ---